tvdboom/ATOM/README.md

 * **stats()**
 Print out a list of basic statistics on the dataset.<br><br>
 * **profile(df='dataset', filename=None)**
 Get an extensive report of the data using [Pandas Profiling](https://pandas-profiling.github.io/pandas-profiling/docs/).
+The profile report is written in HTML5 and CSS3 and can be accessed via the `report` attribute.
+Note that this method can be very slow for large datasets.
 	+ **df: string, optional (default='dataset')**
 	Name of the data class attribute to get the report from.
+	+ **rows: int, optional (default=None)**
+	Number of rows selected randomly from the dataset to perform the analysis on.
+None to select all rows.
 	+ **filename: string, optional (default=None)**
 	Name of the file when saved (as .html).
 None to not save anything.<br><br>
 * **reset_attributes(truth='all')**